AlveusLabs/SN94-BitSota/docs/rewards.md

 ```
 Your share = (1000 / 10000) × 1000 = 100 ALPHA/day
 ```

-**Funding Capacitor:**
-If you fund contract with 300 ALPHA:
-- Burned: 200 ALPHA (cost)
-- Transferred to contract: 100 ALPHA (will be distributed to miners)
-- Net cost: 200 ALPHA

-You'd need 2 days of earnings to break even on funding.

 ## Maximizing Rewards

 ### For Direct Miners